(financial aid information is subject to change. Go to http://www.asbury.edu/offices/financial-aid for latest

 Federal Direct PLUS Loan: The PLUS is available to parents of dependent children attending college.
 The maximum amount is equal to the Cost of Attendance less any other financial aid for which the student has qualified.
 The PLUS has a fixed interest rate of 7.9%.
 Students must complete a FAFSA, and parents must qualify with the U.S. Department of Education.
 If parents are denied the PLUS loan, the student is eligible for additional Direct Unsubsidized loans.
 For the 2013-2014 academic year, the Direct Unsubsidized Loan interest rate is fixed at 6.8%.
 The regulations and provisions of the PLUS loan are subject to change by federal legislative action.

-Federal Direct PLUS Loan for Graduate Students (GradPLUS): The Graduate PLUS Loan is available to graduate students, if they are credit-worthy applicants.
+The Direct PLUS Loan is also available to graduate students, if they are credit-worthy applicants.
 A graduate student may apply to borrow up to the total Estimated Cost of Attendance less any other financial aid for which the student has qualified.
 The student may borrow to help pay for educational expenses as long as he/she is enrolled at least half time in a degree program while meeting all basic eligibility requirements.